LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

  In such cases, involving static tables, the existing ingestion pipeline should absorb those changes and it will be the job of data analysts to expose data linked to new attributes or lookups.

  Because changes to static tables occur infrequently, attributes added to static tables are ingested on a weekly basis, although ingestion could be manually triggered any time if needed.
-Analysts' data dashboards that rely upon such attributes should be designed with additions able to be incorporated later, being mindful of how such additions might have side effects, say with certain aggregates that are performed.
+Analysts' data dashboards that rely upon such attributes should allow for additions incorporated later, mindful of how these additions might have side effects, say with how aggregates that are performed.

 #### 2. Discovering changes made to Tascomi API by the vendor